KandyMan1990/RPGFramework.Audio/README.md

 Music can also have stems fade in and out should something happen in game where a transition would be preferred instead of starting a different track.

 Music can be looped by specifying the tempo, beats per bar, and the start/end bar to loop

+Pausing music does not prevent a different track from playing.
+For example, pause music ID 1, play music ID 2, then when wanting to return to music A, just call Stop() then Play(1) and it will resume from where it was paused.
+If you want a previously paused music to start from scratch, you can call ClearPausedMusic() before calling Play and it will ensure the track starts from the beginning.

 ## Sfx